Administrative Office Space Policy

 The University of Saskatchewan (USask) Health Sciences is responsible for the day-to-day administration of all space in the Health Sciences Building, including spaces where units may wish to install and manage large-format display monitors at their own expense.
 Any change in the use of space in the facility or renovations to the space must be pre-approved through the Health Sciences.

-Faculty Office Allocations
+Faculty and Academic Staff Office Allocations Policy

 Key and Access Card Policy

-Key and Access Card Permissions
+Lab Key and Access Card Permissions Policy

 This policy was developed to ensure the LEED standards pertaining to “daylighting” as originally designed for the Health Science D and E Wings are followed so as to not disadvantage the occupants of interior offices.

-The Health Sciences Office manages all public spaces in the Health Sciences Building as well as a small number of the meeting rooms.
+The USask Health Sciences manages all public spaces in the Health Sciences Building as well as a small number of the meeting rooms.
 Any use of event space or meeting rooms in the facility must be pre-approved.